Skip to Content

 How Cheating Affects Alimony

-Alimony is awarded on a case-by-case basis and is determined by a variety of factors including as listed above.
+Alimony is awarded on a case-by-case basis and is determined by a variety of factors including those listed above.
 Marital misconduct, including adultery is not usually considered by the court when dividing property and awarding alimony.
+However, exceptions exist where misconduct leads to significant waste of marital resources.
+Keeping meticulous financial records can aid in demonstrating such a wasteful dissipation of assets, potentially influencing alimony awarded.

 However, if a spouse commits adultery and spends a good portion of the marital assets on the lover; for example, expensive gifts, vacations, hotel rooms, or even rent money, the judge may find such behavior to be a "wasteful dissipation" of the marital assets.
 When this happens, any such adulterous activity may become a factor when a judge considers awarding alimony.
 Don’t hesitate to contact our firm to learn more.